cayennes/memobook/README.md

 # Memobook

 A computer implementation of studying via lists instead of flashcards.
-Just some hardcoded Japanese vocab from the Genki textbook.
+Just some hardcoded Japanese vocab from the Genki textbook, and a few sentences from よつばと！.

 ## Philosophy